Excel STDEVP Function

 If you want to follow along with this tutorial, please download the example spreadsheet.

-The Excel STDEV.P function returns standard deviation based on the entire population.
+The Excel STDEVP function returns standard deviation based on the entire population.
 It can be used to measure how widely values are dispersed from the mean value.
+STDEVP function has been replaced with STDEV.P function, which has the same behavior.

 Syntax and arguments